meesrutten/portfolio/README.md

 - She didn't feel like hearing the 'story-told' animation

 ## To do and future
-1. Make a mobile version
-2. Increase the performance on browsers like Firefox, Safari and Edge
+1. Increase the performance on browsers like Firefox, Safari and Edge
-3. Add a serviceworker
-4. Add progressive image loading
+2. Add progressive image loading
-5. Reduce first load heavily
+3. Reduce first load heavily